tariqahmed1912/internship-kloudle/docs/jenkins_setup.md

 **Note:**

-If you had moved forward with the default admin and not created a custom admin user, when logging in, username="admin" and password="<password in `initialAdminPassword` file>".
+If you had moved forward with the default admin and not created a custom admin user, when logging in, use username="admin" and password="<password in `initialAdminPassword` file>".
 You can change the admin password from `Dashboard` → `Admin` → `Configure`